Fho06/SaseHacks/dev resources/project-documentation.md

 ### Caching behavior

-- News, SEC snapshot, market snapshot, and peer valuation lookups are wrapped in an in-memory TTL cache.
+- News, SEC snapshot, market snapshot, and peer valuation lookups use Redis/Upstash cache when configured.
-- Cache is process-local and reset on server restart.
+- In-memory TTL cache remains as fallback and is process-local (resets on restart).

 ## 7. Data Model and Persistence